| 01.09.02 | ''In the middle of the night,

 the proceedings from domestic human rights organizations

+were rejected.
 Access to the trial at Minsk Regional Court was therefore

 restricted to a small number of people.
 Dmitry Zavadsky's